mcjohnso765/nebula-ii/docs/team_05/README.md

 * Peer Mentor: Pranav Wadhwa

 ## Project Type
 Our project was to create a 32-bit single-cycle RISC-V CPU.
+We integrated this with a 4x4 keypad for inputs and a 16x2 LCD screen for outputs.

 ## Pin Layout
 Note that on the final chip, there are 38 gpio of which you have access to 4.
 The first number represents the GPIO on the physical board.
-The second number in brackets represents the number in your verilog code
+The second number in brackets represents the number in your verilog code.

 ### Inputs
-* [33:0] keypad_in
+* [33:30] keypad_in

 ### Outputs
 * [00] lcd_rw